BMW X3 vs Alfa Romeo Stelvio

 Feature Showdown

-The BMW X3 features a 14.9-inch touchscreen, while the Alfa Romeo Stelvio gets a 8.8-inch display.
+The BMW X3 features a 14.9-inch touchscreen paired with a 12.3-inch digital dash, while the Alfa Romeo Stelvio gets a 8.8-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The BMW X3 stands out with wireless Apple CarPlay/Android Auto and wireless charging that you will not find on the Alfa Romeo Stelvio.
-The Alfa Romeo Stelvio counters with Apple CarPlay, ventilated seats, power tailgate and ambient lighting.
+The BMW X3 stands out with wireless Apple CarPlay/Android Auto, wireless charging and Bowers & Wilkins audio that you will not find on the Alfa Romeo Stelvio.
+The Alfa Romeo Stelvio counters with Apple CarPlay, ventilated seats, power tailgate, Harman Kardon audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain